Research for Patient Benefit Programme - Frequently asked questions

 Costs must be provided at current prices and should not include inflation.
 An adjustment for inflation will be made centrally by NIHR Central Commissioning Facility (CCF) annually thereafter at rates set by the Department of Health and Social Care.
 Whilst allowances for incremental increases should be included on the form, nationally or locally agreed pay increases should be excluded.

 Patient and public involvement

 What is considered to be appropriate patient and public involvement (PPI) in an RfPB application?
 There is no standard model for appropriate PPI as RfPB applications vary immensely.
-To start, you may find it helpful to consult the Supporting Information for Applicants, and the Support for study teams page.
-You can also visit the INVOLVE website where there is a resource for researchers wanting to find out why and how they might involve patients and/or the public in research.
-INVOLVE has also published a guide on payments for PPI.
+To start, you may find it helpful to consult the Supporting Information for Applicants page.
+You can also visit the NIHR website where there is a resource for researchers wanting to find out why and how they might involve patients and/or the public in research.
+NIHR has also published a guide on payments for PPI.

 One of the best resources for early advice on PPI involvement is your local Research Design Service.
 Each NIHR RDS has a PPI Manager who can help you plan and source local information and assistance from healthcare consumers, PPI organisations and their contact networks.

 I am/my co-applicant is a PPI member.
 How do they register on the RMS?

 If you are creating an account as a Public reviewer or Public co-applicant, you may use your personal email address to register.
 As a public reviewer or public co-applicant you must ensure to enter your organisation as PPI Representative.